radusbriciu/pcrm-book/README.md

-# Accompanying code to the Portfolio Construction and Risk Management book
+# Accompanying Python code to the Portfolio Construction and Risk Management book
 This repository contains the accompanying code to Portfolio Construction and Risk Management book © 2025 by Anton Vorobets.
 You can find the latest PDF version of the book in [this Substack post](https://antonvorobets.substack.com/p/pcrm-book).